Boundary-induced nucleation control: A theoretical perspective: Growth of cluster - qualitative behavior

-Our key observable is the average number of clusters in the cell $\avN$.
-For very small values of $L$ most particles are finally adsorbed at the pre-pattern boundaries and no cluster can form.
-In contrast, for very large $L$ the boundary only plays a minor role and standard nucleation behaviour can be observed \cite{islands_mounds_atoms}.
-Of particular interest is the single $L$ value for which $\avN$ is unity, i.e on average a single cluster is formed per cell.
-In practice we tune the chosen flux for fixed $L$, until $\avN \approx 1$.
+The observable $\avN$ is choosen to characterize the structures on substrate with adsorbing grid pre-patterns.
+For very small values of $L$, in comparison to $L$ with $\avN = 1$ and fixed $D/F$, most particles are adsorbed at the pre-pattern boundaries and no cluster are formed in the center of the cell.
+In contrast, for very large $L$ the boundary only plays a minor role and mean-field nucleation behavior can be observed \cite[chap.
+2]{islands_mounds_atoms}.
+Of particular interest is the intermediate value of $L$ for which $\avN$ is unity, i.e on average a single cluster is formed \textit{per} cell.
+In practice the chosen flux is tuned for a fixed $L$, until $\avN \approx 1$.

-Strictly speaking the value of $\avN$ depends on the coverage of the surface.
-In \figref{~\ref{fig:figNvsML_l100}} (top) the diagram $\avN$ against the coverage in monolayer (ML number of particles per full surface coverage) is shown for different values of $L$.
+The value of $\avN$ depends on the coverage of the surface.
+In \figref{\ref{fig:figNvsML_l100}} (top) the diagram $\avN$ against the coverage in monolayer (ML number of particles \textit{per} full surface coverage) is shown for different values of $L$.
 The respective values for the corresponding flux are listed in \tabref{\ref{tab:nOne_data}}.
-Interestingly, when expressing the time in terms of the coverage, one observes no major dependence on the length or the flux, respectively.
-As a consequence the doubling of the flux gives rise to a doubling of the nucleation rate under the condition of an appropriate choice of the new length to guarantee $\avN = 1$.
+Interestingly, when expressing the time in terms of the coverage, one observes no major dependence on the cell size or the flux, respectively.
+As a consequence, the doubling of the flux gives rise to a doubling of the nucleation rate under the condition of an appropriate choice of the new $L$ to guarantee $\avN = 1$.

-The exponential fit, also shown in \figref{~\ref{fig:figNvsML_l100}} (top), works quite well for a coverage larger than 0.2 ML.
+The exponential fit, also shown in \figref{\ref{fig:figNvsML_l100}} (top), works well for a coverage larger than 0.2 ML.
 In this regime the nucleation rate is independent of time.
-Note that in the long-time regime for a coverage over 1.5 ML the value of $\avN$ reaches a plateau, i.e. no new clusters are formed.
-Of course, the individual clusters are still growing.
+Note that in the long-time regime for a coverage over 1.5 ML the value of $\avN$ reaches a plateau, i.e. almost no new clusters are formed.
+Of course, in this regime the existing individual clusters are still growing.
 As a consequence, the value of $\avN$, determined for a coverage of 2.0 ML, is very well defined and insensitive on the chosen coverage.
 The exponential fit does not work for low coverage.
-A detailed analysis of the short-time behaviour, however, is beyond the scope of this work.
+A detailed analysis of the short-time behavior, however, is beyond the scope of this work.